olikraus/u8g2/sys/arm-linux/README.md

 [U8g2 for arm-linux](https://github.com/wuhanstudio/u8g2-arm-linux) has been modified to use [c-periphery](https://github.com/vsergeev/c-periphery) userspace library.
-* Deprecated sysfs method is no longer used for GPIO thus increasing speed and stability.
+* Deprecated sysfs method is no longer used for GPIO thus increasing speed and stability, but you can still use sysfs for legacy kernels.
-* GPIO pins can be unallocated which is useful for testing multiple times.
+* GPIO, I2C and SPI can be closed and unallocated.
-* I2C and SPI also use c-periphery.
+* Overall performance should be better.

 ## Download U8g2 project
 * `cd ~/`